Magnesia Cupels & Magnesia Bullion Blocks

 At the end of cupellation, when there is very little litharge left, if forms a thin film on the bead that produces interference colours.
 We will indeed see rainbow color bands quickly moving on the bead as if it was rotating.
-This visual phenomena is called the “play of colours”. and the larger the bead, the more observalbe it becomes.
+This visual phenomena is the “play of colours”. and the larger the bead, the more observable it becomes.

 Blick / Blink / Brightening / Flash / Scintillation”

 Finally, the absence of blick shows that there are platinum group metals in the sample.
-However, platinum and palladium do not suppress it the blick entirely.
+However, platinum and palladium do not suppress the blick entirely.
 (Shepard p.
 63)